 All types of wood behave differently when burning.
 Some woods produce more smoke than others.
 Some woods create sparks and pop.
 And others burn at a hotter temperature.
 Finding the perfect firewood can make your fireplace burn more smoothly, produce more pleasant odors, and ensure your house isn’t filled with smoke.

 A wood that burns poorly can cause many problems.
 Bad firewood can be an irritant to the lungs and over time may cause the dangerous build-up of soot in your chimney.
 One of our biggest concerns is the potential for firewood to spit out sparks and embers that may cause house fires.

 As a general rule, hardwood is best for burning when the fire is hot and in full force.
-But you usually want to use softwood and / or kindling to start the fire, because soft wood catches fire more easily.
+But it can also be helpful sometimes to use softwood and / or kindling to start the fire, because soft wood catches fire more easily.

-To help you choose the best type of wood for fires, we have produced the following chart.
+We have produced the following chart based on our research of the best burning types of firewood.
 This chart lists the best burning woods from best-to-worst.
 We’ve strategically selected the most common types of firewood you might find in the United States.

 Best Types of Firewood for Burning (Chart)

 |#||Type of Firewood||Weight (Lbs per cord – Seasoned)||Heat per Cord (million BTUs)||Sparks & Pop||Amount of Smoke||Ease of Splitting|